 Acronym for “National Institute of Standards and Technology.”
 Non-regulatory federal agency within U.S. Commerce Department's Technology Administration.

 Security-scanning software that maps networks and identifies open ports in network resources.

-Refers to logical administrative access to a system component that occurs over a network interface rather than via a direct, physical connection to the system component.
-Non-console administrative access includes access from within local/internal networks as well as access from external, or remote, networks.
+Refers to logical access to a system component that occurs over a network interface rather than via a direct, physical connection to the system component.
+Non-console access includes access from within local/internal networks as well as access from external, or remote, networks.